 In addition to mandates, biofuels are boosted by subsidies, most notably the “Production Tax Credit” for renewable energy.
 It amounts to a subsidy of roughly one dollar per gallon of ethanol, and an even larger subsidy for biodiesel of roughly two dollars per gallon.

-While it takes anywhere from months to decades for plants to sequester carbon through photosynthesis, combustion and release of carbon’s combustion product, carbon dioxide, happens in seconds.
+While it takes anywhere from months to decades for plants to sequester carbon through photosynthesis at scale, the combustion and release of carbon’s combustion product, carbon dioxide, happens in seconds.
 And ramping up production of biofuels and biomass shifts land out of other carbon-sequestering uses, typically forests or food crops.
 Even under optimistic assumptions about timing and baseline scenarios, it’s clear that little if any large-scale production of biofuels or biomass anywhere in the world even approaches carbon-neutrality.

-Cornell biology professor David Pimentel and U-C Berkeley engineering professor Tad W. Patzek concluded in a detailed analysis that production of leading biofuels uses more fossil fuel inputs than they displace, i.e., that their lifecycle emissions exceed those of fossil fuels.
+Cornell biology professor David Pimentel and U-C Berkeley engineering professor Tad W. Patzek concluded in a detailed analysis published in 2005 in Natural Resources Research that production of leading biofuels uses more fossil fuel inputs than they displace, i.e., that their lifecycle emissions exceed those of fossil fuels.
 While this finding has been challenged by subsequent analysis that assumed more efficient farming and production methods, it sparked much-needed scrutiny of the assumption that biofuels are carbon-neutral.

 The predominant biofuel produced in the U.S. is ethanol derived from corn.
 Ethanol is now blended into almost all gasoline sold here and accounts for roughly 10% of total U.S. motor fuel.
 The modern industrial corn production cycle is extremely carbon-intensive; equipment for harvesting corn is fuel-powered, as are fermentation and distillation of corn into ethanol.
 In addition, corn plants deplete soil nitrogen, which must be replaced by constant doses of fertilizer.
 A principal fertilizer feedstock, hydrogen, is derived from natural gas.
 Indeed, the corn-to-ethanol production cycle is so carbon-intensive that a carbon tax applied to its fuel inputs (including natural gas) would internalize much of ethanol’s climate cost, obviating somewhat the need for a tax on the end-product.